sud018/Bank-Customer-Churn-Analysis/README.md

 <img width="167" alt="Screenshot 2025-06-08 at 10 04 44 PM" src="https://github.com/user-attachments/assets/248811b5-8200-48bf-b856-9776863cefbf" />

-**This is the Image showing the churn rate of the below 40 years of age group**
+**This is the Image showing the churn rate of the below 40 years of age group.**

 💸 **Salary Segments**
 - Churn rates across all income brackets are relatively stable at ~20%, but there is a slight uptick to 22% for those earning above $150k.
 This suggests that high earners are not necessarily more loyal, and premium service expectations may need to be reassessed.